SSR framework for Svelte 5 + Bun with islands-based selective hydration

 route:matched

 Fires when a Mochi.page / Mochi.api / Mochi.ws / Mochi.sse route matches an incoming request, after the CSRF check passes (for page/api) and before middleware/handler runs.
-Sync — observation only; do heavier work in a handle middleware.
 The kind field tells you which route type matched.
+Sync.

 await Mochi.serve({